UniExeterRSE/intro-version-control/_episodes/06_example_repo.md

 > #### Previewing in VS Code
 >
 > If you're using VS Code as your text editor, you can preview a rendered Markdown
-> document by opening the Command Palette (_View_ > _Command Palette..._),
+> document by right-clicking on the file name in the Explorer pane and selecting
-> searching for _Markdown: Open Preview_ and selecting this command.
-There's also
+> _Open Preview_.
+See the
-> and option to open the preview side-by-side with the Markdown source document,
+> <a href="https://code.visualstudio.com/Docs/languages/markdown#_markdown-preview" target="_blank" rel="external noreferrer">VS Code documentation on viewing Markdown files</a>
-> which is useful when editing.
+> for more information.
 >
 > If you're using VS Code to view Markdown documents, note that not all aspects
 > of GitHub Flavoured Markdown will render correctly in VS Code.
 For example, task lists are not